Metnew/rce-helpviewer-parallels-for-mac/README.md

-# Parallels for Mac: `system_profiler` output leak and launching of arbitrary apps via help: URI
+# Parallels for Mac: `system_profiler` output leak and launching of arbitrary apps from the web

 > What is [Helpviewer.app](https://en.wikipedia.org/wiki/Apple_Help_Viewer)?